 - Asking to meet with the student's team that designs his or her individualized education program—the IEP or Section 504 teams.

 - Asking to meet with the principal or school district's special education coordinators to have the school address bullying concerns.

 - Seeking help from OCR.
-The office investigates complaints of disability discrimination at schools.
-To learn more about federal civil rights laws or how to file a complaint, contact OCR at 800-421-3481 (TDD: 800-877-8339), or email@example.com.
+The office investigates complaints of a disability and discrimination at schools.
+To learn more about federal civil rights laws or how to file a complaint, contact OCR at 800-421-3481 (TDD: 800-877-8339), or firstname.lastname@example.org.
 OCR's Web site is www.ed.gov/ocr.
 To fill out a complaint form online, go to http://www.ed.gov/ocr/complaintintro.html.